The AMF unveils its action plan and priorities for 2024

 Thibault Jézéquel

-Thibault, Director, is a member of Business Law department of the firm.
+Thibault, Partner, is a member of Business Law department of the firm.
 He is based in Paris and has more than 11 years of experience in Banking and Financial Regulation. […]